plone/training/viewlets_1.rst

     ``python:context.portal_catalog`` will return the catalog through Acquisition.
 Be carefull if you want to use path-expressions: ``content/portal_catalog`` calls the catalog (and returns all brains).
 You need to prevent this by using ``nocall:content/portal_catalog``.

     Relying on Aqcisition is a bad idea.
-It would be much better to use the helper-view ``plone_tools`` from ``plone/app/layout/globals/tools.py`` to get the catalog.
+It would be much better to use the helper view ``plone_tools`` from ``plone/app/layout/globals/tools.py`` to get the catalog.

     ..  code-block:: html